viik2k/yonky/README.md

 1. Make sure you have Python 3.9+ installed.

 2. Run Yonky using:
-   > pythonw Yonky_2.0.py
+   > pythonw Yonky_2.0.py,
-   > placing the batch file on your desktop
+   > Placing the batch file on your desktop

 3. Add your scripts into the /scripts/ folder.